By Tom Wilson

 “Prices are high and vary in seemingly incoherent ways, yet quality of care is uneven, and the system lacks the innovation and dynamism that characterizes much of the rest of our economy,” noted Martin Gaynor of Carnegie Mellon University in a white paper on healthcare consolidation.
 “The dearth of competition in our healthcare markets is a key reason for this dysfunction.”

-Driving this dysfunction are the numbers that show a healthcare provider marketplace undergoing considerable consolidation that has had surprising impact underlying higher healthcare costs.
+Driving this dysfunction are the numbers that show a healthcare provider marketplace undergoing considerable consolidation that has had a surprising impact underlying higher healthcare costs.

 - Hospitals operating in markets with no local competitors charge about 16% more on average than hospitals with four or more competitors.